Skip to content

 2. If the Court directs it, payment for carrying out the function of being a Deputy.

-2. There is evidence that restraint is a proportionate response to the likelihood and seriousness of harm.
+4. The act is a proportionate response to the likelihood and seriousness of harm.

 Restraint is defined under the Mental Capacity Act as: